ai230/swift/README.md

-This is a iOS app for studying swift using TwitterAPI
+This is an iOS app for studying swift using TwitterAPI